sirupsen/airrecord/README.md

 # Airrecord

+## TED Fork of Airrecord
+This is a TED fork of Airrecord to maintain compatbility with Ruby 3 and Faraday v0.10.x.
+It *will not* work with Faraday v2.
+If you want Faraday v2 you need to go back to the main gem.

 Airrecord is an alternative Airtable Ruby libary to [`airtable-ruby`](https://github.com/airtable/airtable-ruby).
 Airrecord attempts to enforce a more [database-like API to